istio/istio.io/content/en/docs/ambient/migrate/_index.md

 1. **Install ambient components:** Add ztunnel and update the CNI to support ambient mode, while leaving all existing sidecar workloads unchanged.
-1. **Migrate policies:** Convert `VirtualService` resources to `HTTPRoute`, update `AuthorizationPolicy` resources to target waypoints where needed, and retarget `RequestAuthentication` and `WasmPlugin` resources to waypoints.
+1. **Migrate policies:** Convert `VirtualService` resources to `HTTPRoute`, update `AuthorizationPolicy` resources to target waypoints where needed, and attach `RequestAuthentication` and `WasmPlugin` resources to waypoints.
 This step should be skipped if you only use L4 policies.
 1. **Enable ambient mode per namespace:** Label namespaces to join the ambient mesh,